spdy-http2/node-spdy/README.md

   chunk.
 Setting it to non-zero value is recommended if you care about interleaving of outgoing data from multiple different streams.
   (defaults to 8192)
+* `protocols` - list of NPN/ALPN protocols to use (default is:
+  `['h2','spdy/3.1', 'spdy/3', 'spdy/2','http/1.1', 'http/1.0']`)
+* `protocol` - use specific protocol if no NPN/ALPN extension was provided

 #### Contributors